laminas/laminas.dev/README.md

   GitHub to create a request signature, and then by the bot to verify the signature on receipt of a webhook payload.

-- Discourse webhooks are expected to have a secret associated that matches the one in the production deployment of the bot.
-The secret is used by Discourse to create a request signature, and then by the bot to verify the signature on receipt of a webhook payload.
+- Discourse webhooks are expected to use a shared secret to verify a request signature provided in each payload.

 - Slack provides a [signed secrets](https://api.slack.com/docs/verifying-requests-from-slack)
-  verification method that webhooks can used to validate a request originates from Slack.
+  verification method that webhooks can use to validate a request originates from Slack.
 The functionality includes both a request timestamp and the signature.
 Stale timestamps can indicate a replay attack, so we can reject any older than a set amount of time.
 The combination of the timestamp and body are